Rasool Bux Palijo: Personal life

-He has six children from his first wife: 1) Jameel Ahmed, 2) Saleem Akhtar, 3) Masood Anwar, 4) Shehnaz (Adi Pado), 5) Ghulam Hyder, and 6) Noor Nabi.
-Two children from his second wife: 1) Zafar Palijo, 2) Fakhra Qalbani.
-Later on, He was married to Sindhi singer, activist, and author Zarina Baloch until her death on 25 October 2006.
+He has six children from his first wife Shareefan Palijo: 1) Jameel Ahmed Palejo, 2) Saleem Akhtar, 3) Masood Anwar, 4) Shehnaz (Adi Pado), 5) Ghulam Hyder, and 6) Noor Nabi; two children from his second wife Ruqaya: 1) Zafar Palijo, 2) Fakhra Qalbani.
+Later on, he was married to Sindhi singer, activist, and author Zarina Baloch until her death on 25 October 2006.
 The union yielded a son Ayaz Latif Palijo.
-Lastly, He was married to an educationist and writer of the Sindhi language, Naseem Thebo.
-The union yielded two children: 1) Tania Palijo, 2) Anita Aijaz.
+Lastly, he was married to the educationist and Sindhi-language writer, Naseem Thebo.
+The union yielded two children: 1) Tania Palijo, and 2) Anita Aijaz.
+Fifth Wife Zahida Shaikh.

 Death

 On 7 June 2018, he died at a hospital in Karachi.
 Prior to his death, he was hospitalised for a long time for cardiac and respiratory complications.
-On 8 June 2018, he was laid to rest in his native village, Mungar Khan Palijo, in Thatta district.
+On 8 June 2018, he was buried in his native village, Mungar Khan Palijo, in Thatta district.

 Books

 Described as "the author of more than forty books on numerous subjects, ranging from literature to politics, prison dairies, philosophy, culture and poetry", his bibliography includes: